Learning about sociology and anthropology doesn’t have to stop in the classroom or in the field.

 Anthropology Honor Society

 Lambda Alpha is the international honor society for students of anthropology.
-The society was originally founded with the purpose of encouraging scholarship and research in Anthropology.
+The society was founded to encourage scholarship and research in Anthropology.
 SLU has had a chapter since 2013.

 Lambda Alpha also publishes the Lambda Alpha Journal, which reserves half of its